Country of Focus

-View Country of Focus Programmes
+View Country of Focus Programme

-Southeast Asia is home to more than 600 million people and houses a diversity of ethnicities, cultures and languages.
+South-East Asia is home to more than 600 million people and houses a diversity of ethnicities, cultures and languages.
 While much has been documented about the geography and sights of the region, how well do we know about its literatures?

-Guest Illustrator: Sai Parn Hein
+COF Guest Illustrator: Sai Parn Hein

 Small frogs are singing

 They are calling rain to fall down

 The frogs are raising feet

 And dive, their heads are wet

 The frogs are happy and laughing

 Awp eap….
 Awp eap…..